zac0473/GymBro/README.md

 Sat Apr 06 14:41:32 PDT 2024 An Workout Session with duration 30 minutes added to Workout Records

 Sat Apr 06 14:41:35 PDT 2024 An Workout Session with duration 45 minutes added to Workout Records

+**Phase 4: Task 3**

+If I have more time to work on it, I will improve the overall design by applying Observer design pattern to decouple the UI components from the underlying model.
+Currently, the UI components directly interact with the model and the panel updated by manually calling the update method, which can lead to tight coupling and difficulties in maintaining the application.

+By applying the Observer pattern, the UI components would subscribe to changes in the model.
+For example, after users add new workout sessions to the workout records by clicking the submit button, the panel update process would be automated through the Observer's update method.
+This can help the user interface to remain consistent with the underlying data.